GMWolf1988/Draw/README.md

-Here’s a clean and professional README draft for your GitHub repository that communicates your project's current state, features, and intent clearly:

 🎨 Draw: A MS Paint-Like Application Using HTML Canvas and JavaScript This is an ongoing project that replicates features of MS Paint using HTML Canvas and JavaScript.